Entanglement negativity between separated regions in quantum critical systems: Scaling with separation

-{\bf Scaling with separation.---} Let us begin our discussion with the simplest case: $A_1$ and $A_2$ are adjacent.
+Let us begin our discussion with the simplest case: $A_1$ and $A_2$ are adjacent.
 For simplicity, we can take the subregions to be hyper-cubes (such as squares in $d=2$, see Fig.~\ref{fig:geo}) of linear size $\ell$.
 In that case, both LNs obey the boundary law

 where $\ell^{d-1}$ is the size of the shared boundary, $\delta$ is a UV cutoff such as the lattice spacing, and $c_{1/2}$ is a positive coefficient.
-Eq.~\eqref{eq:bdy} follows from the fact that when $A$ is the entire space, both LNs reduce to the 1/2-R\'enyi entropy~\cite{VW02,SSR17}, which obeys a boundary law $S_{1/2}(A_1)=c_{1/2}|\partial A_1|/\delta^{d-1}+\dotsb$.
-Being a short-distance UV property, the scaling \eqref{eq:bdy} continues to hold as the subregions shrink so that they are no longer complementary, but $|\partial A_1|$ is replaced by the shared boundary.
+Equation~\eqref{eq:bdy} follows from the fact that when $A$ is the entire space, both LNs reduce to the 1/2-R\'enyi entropy~\cite{VW02,SSR17}, which obeys a boundary law $S_{1/2}(A_1)=c_{1/2}|\partial A_1|/\delta^{d-1}+\dotsb$.
+Being a UV property, the scaling~\eqref{eq:bdy} continues to hold as the subregions shrink so that they are no longer complementary, but $|\partial A_1|$ is replaced by the shared boundary.
 For $d=1$, one gets a logarithm instead~\cite{CCT13,shapourian2019twisted}.

 Next, we increase the separation.
 For finite separations, the LNs are scaling functions of $r/\ell$, and we first study what happens when this ratio approaches zero.
 In the limit $r\to \delta$ we should recover the boundary law~\eqref{eq:bdy}, so that for small but finite distances, we replace the cutoff by the separation $r$ to obtain the universal scaling